FrankPetrilli/TorqueServer/README.md

 * Place these contents in a directory.
 * Move the wordpress\_auth.php one level up, or rewrite the php to get it elsewhere.
-* Set the contents of db.php to your actual DBMS connection details.
+* Set the contents of db.php.example to your actual DBMS connection details.
+* Rename db.php.example -> db.php
 * Get the DB dump into a database on your DBMS.
 * Set the Torque application to send data.